AsteriskAmpersand/Ice-Stable/README.md

 #### 【 Quality of Life Changes 】 ####
 - Backstep (aka Backhop):
-	- During a forward roll, hunters can now hold a desired direction and queue a directional Backstep before the roll ends.
+	- During a forward roll, Hunters can now hold a desired direction and queue a directional Backstep before the roll ends.
-		- > Previously, early inputs would result in comboing into a backwards Backstep and late inputs would result in comboing into other attacks, leaving only a small 0.250s window that was difficult for hunters to consistently hit.
+		- > Previously, early inputs would result in comboing into a backwards Backstep and late inputs would result in comboing into other attacks, leaving only a small 0.250s window that was difficult for Hunters to consistently hit.
 With this change, early inputs are no longer an issue.
 	- When starting a Guard, the time available to input a Backstep safely has been increased to 0.417s (up from 0.283s).
-		- > This increases the window that hunters have by 50%, which should greatly increase the reliability of using Backstep right after a guard.
+		- > This increases the window that Hunters have by 50%, which should greatly increase the reliability of using Backstep right after a guard.
 - Slinger Aim vs Slinger Burst Aim Mode Toggle:
-	- The hunter's current selected mode will now still be retained upon sheathing (previously was resetting to Slinger Aim Mode).
+	- The Hunter's current selected mode will now still be retained upon sheathing (previously was resetting to Slinger Aim Mode).

 #### 【 General Changes 】 ####
 Many of the following changes are targeted at one or more of the following goals:
-- Increasing the variety of combos and options available to hunters.
+- Increasing the variety of combos and options available to Hunters.
   - > Less used slashing attacks can now be better combined with existing high damage slashes (Lateral Slash + Return Stroke) to create longer and stronger combos without needing to utilize the weaker Spiral Slash as often.
-In addition, shield attacks can be comfortably used in place of slashes, allowing hunters to trade only a small amount of damage for added Stun buildup.
+In addition, shield attacks can be comfortably used in place of slashes, allowing Hunters to trade only a small amount of damage for added Stun buildup.
 - Reducing the dominance of Perfect Rush.
   - > The changes to Perfect Rush's damage help provide shorter combos (Slash combos, Shield combos, Falling Bash, Helm Breaker) a chance at competing in shorter windows of opportunities, while still maintaining Perfect Rush's advantage of dealing high damage for larger windows.
-In many situations, it can be better to use other options if the hunter does not have a large enough window to safely perform up to Perfect Rush II.
+In many situations, it can be better to use other options if the Hunter does not have a large enough window to safely perform up to Perfect Rush II.

 - Chop:
 	- MV increased to 17 (up from 14).